BilliarsLab/Toroidal-Indentation/README.md

 ## Prerequisites
 To replicate or extend the methodology, the following are required:
-- Python 3.8+
+- Python 3.8+ (for preprocessing and anisotropy inference)
-- Pytorch / openpyxl / sklearn / scipy / numpy / pandas
+- Libary requirement: Pytorch / openpyxl / sklearn / scipy / numpy / pandas
-- MATLAB 2022b (for preprocessing and basic simulations)
 - Abaqus 2020 (for finite element analysis)
 - Access to a 2PP 3D printer (e.g., Nanoscribe GT+) for fabricating toroidal probes